Stream queries

 - Drift needs to know which tables are involved in a query to watch them.
 This is inferred automatically in most cases, but this information is necessary for custom queries.

-statement in a drift file, drift generates
+When defining a SELECT statement in a drift file, drift generates

 Will make drift generate this method: